Biomedical Engineering and Neuromorphic Systems (BENS)

-Jonathan Tapson is a Professor of Electrical Engineering and a researcher in our Bioelectronics and Neuroscience (BENS) research program.
+Jonathan Tapson is a Professor of Electrical Engineering and a researcher in our Biomedical Engineering and Neuromorphic Systems (BENS) research program.

 He received a B.Sc in Physics in 1986, B.Sc in Electrical Engineering in 1988 and his Ph.D. in Electrical Engineering in 1994.
 All qualifications are from the University of Cape Town, South Africa.